Poshy163/Sharesight-API/README.md

 API to interface with Sharesight's v2 API

-- Currently only supports push requests
+- Supports PUSH, PUT, DELETE and GET requests
-- Currently only supports as single portfolio request per instance called
+- Only supports a single portfolio request per instance of the API

 # **How to use** #
 See the pytest.py file for an example